kornkid010/multi-gallery-example/README.md

-**** I am pretty new to PHP and most coding in general.
-This is my first attempt to make a contribiution to any kind of open source projects. please feel free to leave comments, questions, etc... ****
+I am pretty new to PHP and most coding in general.
+This is my first attempt to make a contribiution to any kind of open source projects.
+I figured the best way to learn would be to branch off of a project and get started.

+please feel free to leave me comments, suggestions, questions, etc...

 multi-gallery-example